What goes bump in the office? 5 biggest fears about our careers

-What scares you most about your career?
-Interviews can be terrifying while the thought of giving a public presentation can send shivers down your spine.
+With Halloween approaching we wanted to know what scares you most about your career?
+Are you terrified by team meetings or is it the thought of getting something wrong that sends shivers down your spine.
 If these sound familiar, don’t worry, you’re not alone.

 But when you’re facing careers ghosts, never fear.
 Who should you call?
 The experts!

-Steve Thompson, managing director of Forward Role, gives his tips for overcoming your office fears:
+Forward Role MD Steve Thompson, gives his tips for overcoming your office fears:

 Michael Foote, founder of Quote Goat, had an unorthodox yet effective approach to quashing one of his fears, so don’t be afraid to just go for it!